unswsecsoc/constitution/README.md

           1.3.2 Host events to facilitate the development of skills and knowledge of security; and 1.3.3 Provide networking opportunities between students and companies in the security industry.
-    1.4 The society will be a Constituent society since it has an agreed association with School of Computer Science and Engineering, which is ratified by Arc.
+    1.4 The society will be a Constituent society since it has an agreed association with the School of CSE, which is ratified by Arc.
     1.5 In all matters not specifically dealt with herein, the procedures set out in the latest edition of Guide for Meetings and Organisations by N.E.
 Renton shall apply.